ryan-munger/CMPT308_Database_Mgmt/Lab6/lab6_writeup.md

 10. Compare your SQL in #7 (no views) and #9 (using views).
 The output is the same.
 How does that work?
 What is the database server doing internally when it processes the #9 query?

 11. [Bonus] What’s the difference between a LEFT OUTER JOIN and a RIGHT OUTER JOIN?
 Give example queries in SQL to demonstrate.
-(Feel free to use the CAP database to make your points here.
+(Feel free to use the CAP database to make your points here).